huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

         #start-scn: 2362927
     ```

-For a detailed explanation of configuration parameters in the extractor file, read: [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference")
+For a detailed explanation of configuration parameters in the extractor file, see [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference").